 Based on our research, even the smallest issue, like no weight-loss, is enough to curb long-term success.
 If Abidexin doesn’t help you lose those pounds, there’s an issue.

 The Science – “Validated?”

 The Abidexin website is rather bare when it comes to information.
-There is no mention of clinical support or study.
-Green tea and caffeine do have positive research, but we don’t know enough about the supplement to see if proven amounts are included.
+There is no mention of clinical support or studies relating to the formula.
+Green tea and caffeine do have positive research noted in PubChem, but we don’t know enough about the supplement to see if proven amounts are included.
 There are four sources of caffeine, which may be an issue for dieters sensitive to the stimulant.
-At DietSpotlight, we like to see science and Abidexin offers none, that’s a big concern.
+At DietSpotlight, we like to see science and Abidexin offers none.

 The Bottom Line – Does Abidexin Work?